 Today there are 1,199,743 black students (K-12) with diagnosed disabilities in America; however, the deck is stacked against them.
 While it is easy to see and understand when someone is deaf and/or blind, frequently “invisible disabilities” such as ADHD and dyslexia are not diagnosed and students do not get the supports they need to achieve.

 Frustrated, they can act out and become suspended.
 Studies show that when students miss too many days, they get so far behind in class that it can lead to them dropping out of school and entering the school-to-prison pipeline.
 Today there are more than 750,000 people with disabilities behind bars in America.
 Indeed, half of all women who are incarcerated in America have a disability.
 The majority of them do not have high school diplomas, are functionally illiterate and are people of color.
-There are more approximately 150,000 people who are deaf/hearing impaired incarcerated today, and approximately the same number are blind.
+There are more approximately 150,000 people who are deaf/Hard of Hearing incarcerated today, and approximately the same number are blind.

 Overall, only 65 percent of students with disabilities graduate high school compared to 84 percent of students without disabilities.
 However, only 57 percent of black students with disabilities graduate high school compared to 74.6 percent of black students without disabilities.

 Girma’s disability advocacy is not restricted to education; she also uses the media to decrease the stigma in the community.
 She believes the media can educate society about disability issues, and society should help in removing that burden.
 She wants to promote positivity through the creation of TV shows and movies that depict disability roles authentically and writing disability stories.

 To accomplish that, she said the production team needs to attract more actors with disabilities to take on roles that depict characters with disabilities to portray them positively.
 She said one way producers can make this happen is to choose to write in more roles and adapt roles for actors with disabilities if a role is not intended for a character with disabilities.